 BC RESURECT is recognised internationally as a leader in the field of resuscitation science and has contributed to national and international resuscitation guidelines.
-We are focused on transformative research strategies beyond traditional emergency response models with the goal of improving survival from sudden cardiac arrest (SCA) in Canada.
+We are focused on transformative research strategies beyond traditional models of emergency response to sudden cardiac arrest in Canada .
+Our mandate also includes other relevant resuscitation research in the prehospital environment.
+Our goal is the best resuscitation care, every time.

 - 2021